 Study area

 The study will be conducted at two sub-arctic geothermal sites in the Ölfus municipality in SE-Iceland, Hengill (360 m.a.s.l) and Grændalur (100 m.a.s.l).
-Both sites exhibit a gradient of soil temperatures, from non-heated control plots to those heated over 20 °C above ambient, over a short distance, without significant changes in other abiotic factors (e.g. soil chemistry, elevation).
+Both sites exhibit a gradient of soil temperatures, from non-heated soils to soils heated over 20 °C above ambient, over a short distance, without significant changes in other abiotic factors (e.g. soil chemistry, elevation).

 Study species

 According to the 2017 application to Orkurannsóknasjóður the focal species were C. fontanum and C. pratensis, which are perennial herbs, commonly found in sub-arctic and arctic ecosystems.
 They are insect-pollinated, cross- and self-fertilized and flower between May and June in Iceland (Kristinsson 2010).
-As more funds could be secured from Stockholm University in 2017 and 2018 than initially planned, the project was expanded and three more perennial herbs, common in sub-arctic and arctic ecosystems included as focal species: Bistorta vivipara, Viola palustris and Pinquicula vulgari.
+As more funds could be secured from Stockholm University in 2017 and 2018 than initially planned, the project was expanded and three more perennial herbs, common in sub-arctic and arctic ecosystems included as focal species: Bistorta vivipara, Viola palustris and Pinquicula vulgaris.
 They were only marked and measured at Hengill as they only few plants of these species are found at Grændalur.
 The three species are all cross-fertilized and insect pollinated.
 B. vivipara mainly reproduces asexually with bulbils, and flowers from June to July.
-Viola palustris flowers in May and P.vulgari is a carnivorous plant that flowers in June.
+V. palustris flowers in May and P. vulgaris is a carnivorous plant that flowers in June.

 Study design

 In early May 2017 nine plots were established at each site, covering the soil temperature gradient over which the focal plants naturally occur.
 Within each plot 30 plants of the five focal species (in Grændalur only Cerastum fontanum and Cardamine pratensis) were marked within each plot, so that the location of the marked plants represented the temperature gradient in the plot.
-In addition, in Hengill five plots were established for each species in non-geothermally heated area to establish a base line (control) for the species, due to lack of suitable sites, no control plots were established in Grændalur.
+In addition, in Hengill five plots were established for each species in non-geothermally heated areas to establish a base line (control) for the species, due to lack of suitable sites, no control plots were established in Grændalur.
 For C. pratensis and C. fontanum around 690 plants of each species were marked, 270 at each of the geothermally heated site and 150 in the controls.
 For the other three species ca. 420 plants were marked.
 At the time of marking, the soil temperature was measured beside each plant at 10 cm depth.
 In addition, in each plot, 10 Thermochron iButtons (Maxim integrated) were buried at 10 cm depth in October 2017.